IkehAkinyemi/DarkWall/README.md

 # DarkWalls🌈 CLI Audio player

 DarkWalls🌈 is a simple music player of the CLI, by the CLI and for the CLI (pun intended).

+# Feature
-DarkWalls audio player currently has supports for `WAV`, `MP3`, `OGG`, and `FLAC` audio formats.
+- DarkWalls audio player currently has supports for `WAV`, `MP3`, `OGG`, and `FLAC` audio formats.
+- Audio can be looped, pause/resume, change volume, and playback speed.

 ## Install
 Clone source files from GitHub to build/run the program.
 Ensure to have [Go](https://go.dev/) installed and setup, then clone by running this command: